lilyamirabatrisya/lilyamirabatrisya/OpenDay.md

 Thank you, Mr. Helmee, for such an inspiring talk.
 I have gained a lot of knowledge from you.
 For instance, I learned about agile methodology in DDI development approach and 12 agile principles.

 His life journey to get to where he is now has also given me a lot of motivation to never give up and keep moving forward.
+Not only that, being able to visit the booths has gave me the insights of how the real industry works.
+This made me realised that attending classes alone isn't enough.
+I have to put in extra work to get more experience and knowledge.
+It could either be learning new programming languages, sharpens my communication skills and work more in group settings to learn team works and leadership skills.

 ---